-Statewide activities funds are being used and prioritized to conduct the following required activities:
+Statewide activities funds are being used and prioritized to carry out the following required activities:

-- Operating a fiscal management and accountability system: The DEDC has established, in accordance with the Workforce Innovation and Opportunity Act (WIOA) Section 116(i), fiscal control and fund accounting procedures that are necessary to ensure the proper disbursement of, and accounting for, funds paid to the State through allotments made for adult, dislocated worker, and youth programs to carry out workforce investment activities. - Dissemination of the State's list of Eligible Training Providers: Section 122(c) of WIOA mentions that states must have an application procedure for providers and training programs, to maintain their eligibility and the eligibility of their programs.
-States, in partnership with local boards, their partners, and the One-Stop system, play a leading role in ensuring the success of the system of eligible training providers.
-The Eligible Training Provider List (ETPL) module, part of PRIS, is a crucial tool for participants seeking training or skills enhancement to identify appropriate providers and relevant information, such as program cost and outcomes.
-With PRIS, career planners can make it easier for participants to identify training providers that offer programs in high-demand, economically trending industries that result in greater well-being and economic development.
-This system will provide up-to-date information on in-demand occupations, training programs that address employers' skills needs, and information on available jobs and occupations. - Technical Assistance to local areas: The State will publish quarterly performance results for all local areas.
-The availability of these reports allows the State and local areas to monitor performance results to establish trends and identify areas or administrative processes that require corrective action.
-WIOA program staff will monitor performance, identify issues, and provide technical assistance as needed. - Programmatic reviews ensure that the workforce development system achieves quality program outcomes that meet the requirements and objectives of WIOA and federal and state regulations.
-Puerto Rico will continue to evaluate the effectiveness of local programs through programmatic reviews and oversight activities for the entire workforce development system.
-WIOA's programmatic reviews will provide guidance and direction to local programs to foster quality workforce development to our clients and identify new opportunities under WIOA.
-Program reviews also provide an opportunity to disseminate information about effective program practices throughout the workforce development system.
-State staff will continue to conduct programmatic reviews to ensure effective monitoring and oversight of grants.
-These reviews will be conducted through the integration of various administrative activities such as on-site monitoring, quarterly document reviews, technical assistance, and ongoing training.
+- Operating a fiscal management and accountability system: The DEDC has established, in accordance with the Workforce Innovation and Opportunity Act (WIOA) Section 116(i), fiscal control and fund accounting procedures that are necessary to ensure the proper disbursement of, and accounting for, funds paid to the State through allotments made for adult, dislocated worker, and youth programs to carry out workforce investment activities. - Dissemination of the State's list of Eligible Training Providers: The WIOA Section 122(c) specifies that states must establish an application procedure for training providers and programs to maintain their eligibility and the eligibility of their programs.
+States in partnership with the local boards, the One-Stop system, and its partners play a leadership role in ensuring the success of the eligible training provider system.
+The module of the Eligible Training Providers List (ETPL), that is part of the PRIS, serves as an important tool for participants seeking training to identify appropriate providers and relevant information such as cost and program outcomes.
+Using the PRIS, career planners can assist participants in identifying training providers offering programs in high-demand industries that result in positive outcomes and recognized credentials.
+This system will provide up-to-date information about in-demand occupations, training programs that address the skill needs of employers, and information about available jobs and occupations.

+• Technical Assistance to local areas: The State will publish and disseminate performance outcomes on a quarterly basis for all local areas.
+These reports allow the State and local areas to monitor performance outcomes to establish trends and identify measures requiring corrective action.
+The WIOA program staff will monitor performance, identify issues, and provide technical assistance, as needed.